 To lose a spouse is life changing as well.
 I have not had this experience personally but I can only say that losing a loved one is devastating at any stage in a marriage.
 Those that have spent many years together this must be equivalent to losing a part of yourself.
 I get it, I understand.
 Widows and widowers write of their grief with the deep love and dedication brought about by years together.
 These blogs hold sorrow that is delicate and undeniable.

 My perspective is personal as well.
-It is a grandmothers, it is a mothers, it is my own.
+It is a grandmother’s, it is a mother’s, it is my own.
 I may struggle to put into words the emotional turmoil I feel.
 I may lack the vocabulary needed to do justice for my Konnor in describing his beauty and his meaning in my life.
 Still, I will continue to try.
 It is my purpose, it is my journey.
-I do this to the best of my ability and with all my emotion from within me.
+I do this to the best of my ability and with all the emotion that is within me.
 My love for this child in the eight years I had him in my life was rich, joyful and blessed.
-Let this love guide me when I stare blankly at my computer praying to get this right.
+Let this love guide me when I stare blankly at my computer screen praying to get this right.

 Perhaps it is the overwhelming emotion that leaves me struggling for words when attempting to characterize him or my state of mind when I am at my worst.
 There are days that I simply cannot put hand to keyboard as my thoughts are a tangled mess that even I cannot comprehend.
 I have many times written a blog through teary eyes yet knowing the story I was typing had to be told.
 My story, our story.
 How many grief bloggers have wept over their keyboards?
 How many readers have joined us?

 I am a griever.
 I am the mother of a parent who lost a child.
 I watch my child grieve, my family grieve.
 As much as I long to be poetic and eloquent, I accept I may not be.
 I write that of which holds true within me, what I am experiencing since that dreadful day on November 22, 2015.